spurll/weather/readme.md

 Feature Requests
 ----------------

-* Add custom icon support
+* Currently uses icons provided by OpenWeatherMap, but support for a set of custom icons would be great.
-* Should probably use the JSON API instead of XML
+* Should probably use the JSON API instead of XML.

 Known Bugs
 ----------